Tyrolyean/BIG/README.md

 # BIG
-Big was a project of mine to create and manage minecraft worlds.
+Big was a project of mine to create and manage minecraft worlds via a webinterface.

 I learned Java with this Project so don't expect any good looking code.